Variance estimation in graphs with the fused lasso

 \section{Conclusion}

 In this paper, we have studied the problem of estimating the variance in general graph denoising problems.
 We have proposed and analyzed estimators for both the homoscedastic and heteroscedastic cases.
-In studying the latter, we also proved a generalization of the fused lasso estimator to models beyond sub-Gaussian errors.
+In studying the latter, we also proved generalizations of known bounds for the fused lasso estimator to models beyond sub-Gaussian errors.

 Many research directions are left open in this work.
 One particular problem is to generalize our results to higher order versions of total variation for estimating the vector of variances.
 Constructing higher order versions of total variation is challenging in the case of estimating the mean in general graph-structured problems, and we expect it to be even more challenging for the variance case.
 Therefore, we leave this for future work.